FIWARE/tutorials.IoT-Agent/README.md

 ./services create
 ```

-Thereafter, all services can be initialized from the command line by running the [services](https://github.com/Fiware/tutorials.IoT-Agent/blob/master/services) Bash script provided within the repository:
+Thereafter, all services can be initialized from the command-line by running the [services](https://github.com/Fiware/tutorials.IoT-Agent/blob/master/services) Bash script provided within the repository:

 ```console
 ./services start